michaeluno/amazon-auto-links/template/search/readme.txt

 - Added a style for discounted price element.

 = 1.0.3 =
-- Chagned some local variable names.
+- Changed some local variable names.

 = 1.0.2 =
 - Tweaked the styling to horizontally center the Not Found image.